Two-Ingredient Lemon Squares

 Also many of us have preconceived notions of what a dish should taste like based on past experiences.
 If you are trying a different recipe for a potato salad, remember that it might taste different that the one your mother used to make.
 No one said it would taste the same as Mom’s.

-In the test kitchen we found that the lemon squares are actually quite good, and will turn out great if you follow the instructions.
+In our test kitchen we found that the lemon squares are actually quite good, and will turn out great if you follow the instructions.
 These lemon bars, do not replace the ones that everyone loves around the holidays, but no one said they would.
 They are more “cake like” than the originals with a “spongy texture”, and do not have a shortbread crust on the bottom.
 But they are super easy to make, full of flavor, and honestly pretty good.
 They also contain a fraction of the calories of the holiday bars (that should tell you something right there).
 I do however think they would be perfect for a summer picnic or as a quick last-minute dessert.
 I would not suggest to take them to a holiday party.
 Even though they look about the same, you probably would disappoint those reaching for the lemon bars in their minds.

 - 1 box angel food cake mix